MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-reusing-dataflows.md

 # Best practices for reusing dataflows across environments and workspaces

 This article discusses a collection of best practices for resuing dataflows effectively and efficiently.
-Read this article to avoid design pitfalls, potential performance issues, while developing dataflows for re-use.
+Read this article to avoid design pitfalls and potential performance issues, while developing dataflows for reuse.

 ## Separate data transformation (T), and staging (or extraction E) dataflows